 In 2016, the Ultra Essential version of the Air Max 90 came to the fore.
 It used the original design including the classic visible Nike Max Air heel unit.
 The modern Air Max 90 comes with an enhanced fit, new upper material, and an improved outsole unit.

 The Nike Air Max 90 Ultra Essential is a sporty sneaker with a modern look.
 The shoe is widely used for gym training and some are also happily wearing it as an all-day streetwear.
 One can achieve the sporty, classy look on this shoe when paired with jeans and shorts.

 The fit of the shoe is basically the same as the original Air Max 90, but it has a more comfortable in-shoe feel because of the new breathable mesh upper and textile lining.
 It has a nice, perfect fit for those with standard foot measurements and slightly wide-footed users.
 Nike offers the shoe for men’s in sizes 6 to 15 while the women’s is from 5 to 12.
 The shoe runs true to size.

-For a shoe of this heritage and DNA, the silhouette is a top draw in the Air Max 90 Ultra Essential.
+For a shoe of this heritage and DNA, the silhouette is a top draw in the men's and women's Air Max 90 Ultra Essential.
 The famous sleek upper design is easily a striking feature of this shoe.
 With the no-sew overlays supporting the breathable mesh, this is very much like a finely-tuned car that is ready to bolt out of the starting blocks.